 - Module1 is as follows

 - 19 = Payables Management

-That’s it for the tables where new transactions will be referenced; however if your goal is to obfuscate production data in a test environment or test company, there are additional tables you will want to update that contain the history of emailed transactions and/or setup information where internal reply-to email addresses are stored.
+That's it for the tables where new transactions will be referenced; however if the goal is to obfuscate production data in a test environment or test company, there are additional tables to update that contain the history of emailed transactions and/or setup information where internal reply-to email addresses are stored.